WinterIsCoding23/WinterIsCoding23/README.md

   - When not coding I enjoy photography, languages and discovering new places in Berlin and all around the world.

 ## Currently I'm working on...
-...learning Vue.js and venturing further into Tailwind CSS.
+...learning Vue.js, Typescript and venturing further into Tailwind CSS.

 <!-- <img src="https://media.giphy.com/media/toXKzaJP3WIgM/giphy.gif" alt="programming guy" width="240" height="144" class="giphy-embed"> -->